Bhuyashi/pathfinder/README.md

 ## Setup

-The aim of this project is to first create a maze and then compare various path-finding algorithms.
+This project aims to first create a maze and then compare various path-finding algorithms.
 The purpose of each of the files is as follows:

 1. **maze.py** - It has the class Maze which constructs the maze in which the search algorithms will work
 2. **createMaze.py** - It provides a visual representation of how the maze is constructed using a depth-first search
 3. **pathfinder.py** - It constructs a maze and runs different path-finding algorithms given any start and end point
 4. **dfs.py** - It contains the DFS class which helps perform a Depth-First Search on the maze
+5. **dfs.py** - It contains the BFS class which helps perform a Breadth-First Search on the maze
+6. **astar.py** - It contains the AStar class which helps perform a heuristic-based search on the maze

 ## Result